XereJay/exercise_08/README.md

     * A vector (permutation) of integers e.g. `0 1 2 3 6 7 4 5 8`.

 * Output:
-    * A position where the unsorted part starts at e.g. `5`.
+    * An index, at which the unsorted part starts e.g. `5`.

 > **Hint**:
 > Compare successively values of the permutation with an increasing number starting at zero (`0`, `1`, `2` ...)